Bachelorette Angie Has Commented On Ryan Still Trying To Move On

 In case you missed our chats with Ryan yesterday, listen below!

-Catch up on more interviews like these by downloading the Hit Network app on iOS and Android.
+Catch up on more interviews like these by downloading the 2DayFM app on iOS and Android!